Well Child Tamariki Ora checks

 You know your child best.
 If at any time you have any concerns about your child’s health, hearing, vision, development and learning you can talk to your family doctor or make an appointment to visit your Well Child Tamariki Ora service.

-The staff at your child’s ECE service spend a lot of time with your child and get to know them well.
+The staff at your child’s early learning service spend a lot of time with your child and get to know them well.
 If you are worried about your child’s learning or development, or suspect they are having trouble hearing or seeing, you can ask them if they are noticing the same things.

 Sometimes it might be the staff that notice something first.
 If they notice any hearing, vision or other health issues they may suggest that you take your child for a Well Child check.